BlueLight3313/Engineering/README.md

 # email: geraldwebster01@gmail.com
 # password: Fltkddmf gidgkdu

 # If you need the verification code when login to gmail , let me know
+# You can input email address rather than verification code.
+## jaimsjim520@gmail.com

 # Navigate this invite link using google account after login